chainikonwar/ACM_BCB/Introduction_Epigenetic_clocks.md

 ## What is Epigenetics?

-Epigenetics refers to chemical modifications to DNA and its associated regulatory components that can influence gene activity without altering the underlying DNA sequence.
-These modifications help regulate when and where genes are expressed and play important roles in development, aging, and disease.
+Epigenetics refers to chemical modifications to DNA and its associated regulatory components that has the potential to influence gene transcription depending on genomic context, without altering the underlying DNA sequence.

 ![Overview of epigenetic mechanisms](figures/Epigenetic_modifications.png)